Get A Quote

 • Type UF-B: Underground feeder cable, as the name suggests, is often appropriate for direct burial applications without the need for conduit.
 The “B” in the name refers to its use as a branch circuit cable.
 It can also be applicable in indoor environments if moisture or corrosion are concerns.
 This kind of cable has a PVC jacket and color-coded PVC-and-nylon insulation.
 Conductors can be stranded or annealed soft bare copper wire, with an added bare copper ground.
 They come in American wire gauge sizes 6 to 14 and support 600 volts and temperatures up to 90 degrees Celsius, dry or wet.

 • SE-R: SE-R cables are service entry cables with a rounded shape.
 They also use THHN insulation but feature a PVC jacket and a ground wire.
-Typical applications include panel feeder and branch circuits, which benefit from SE-R’s resistance to sunlight and water and flame retardance.
-While not appropriate for direct burial, SE-R can be applicable in conduit.
+Typical applications include panel feeder and branch circuits, which benefit from SE-R’s resistance to sunlight, water, and flame retardance.
+While not appropriate for direct burial, SE-R can be applied in conduit.
 It operates up to 90 degrees Celsius in wet and dry conditions and comes in AWG 6 to 4/0.

 What Type of Wire Should You Use Indoors?